StarRocks/starrocks/docs/loading/S3_Load.md

 > Tip
 >
-> The dataset used in these examples is available in a StarRocks S3 bucket any valid `aws.s3.access_key` and `aws.s3.secret_key`.
+> The dataset used in these examples is available in a StarRocks S3 bucket.
+Any valid `aws.s3.access_key` and `aws.s3.secret_key` can be used, as the object is readable by any AWS authenticated user.
 Substitute your credentials for `AAA` and `BBB` in the commands below.

 ```SQL
 LOAD LABEL user_behavior